realAleksha/kotli/docs/engine/template_overview.md

 - `getType()` - Clarifies the type of the template and is used for a better understanding of its purpose.
 - `getWebUrl()` - Mostly an URL to the repository with the source codes of the template implementation.
 Although it's not required to link source codes, we prioritize open-source and its collaborative possibilities.
 - `createProviders()` - This is the main method.
 It registers all providers responsible for manipulating the blueprint template to form the required output architecture.
-- `prepare()` - Used to apply some `rules` to the output structure before it is delegated to providers.
+- `processBefore()` - Used to apply some `rules` to the output structure before it is delegated to providers.

 ### 2. Feature Provider